philipelacourt/WebPhilipeLacourt/README.md

-Initio - Free, multipurpose html5 template
+Plantilla: Initio - Free, multipurpose html5 template
 =============

 Initio is a fully featured html5 theme which will help you create a stylish personal or company site.